 To become a web developer, there are certain skills or languages that you need to be familiar with.
 There are languages we use to communicate with computers as web developers and these are the languages you need to learn.
 There are a lot of languages but you don't need to learn them all.

 Most times, it is at this point a lot of beginners mix essentials with inessentials and tend to miss the right path.
-By now you should already know what kind of web developer you want to be, and following that path and its essentials is what matters and that is exactly what we will be doing now.
+By now you should already know what kind of web developer you want to be, and following that path is what matters and that is exactly what we will be doing now.